 - Trial.
 A trial consists of jury selection, opening statements, the introduction of testimony and exhibits, and closing arguments.
 Then the judge instructs the jury, and the parties await a verdict, which can take a few minutes or several days.

 After the jury verdict, if one side is dissatisfied with the result, post-judgment motions for reconsideration and appeals are possible.

 There are many pros to filing a claim rather than a lawsuit:

 However, there are also cons to a pre-litigation claim.
 They revolve around dealing with an insurance company, which does not have your best interest in mind.
 Insurance companies are businesses – they are mindful of their bottom line.
 Also, they decide the compensation they will pay.

 Filing a lawsuit has the advantage that a neutral court will adjudicate your claim.
 You’ll also probably receive more compensation because the amount is up to a jury, not the insurance company.
 Of course, the disadvantages are the additional time and money that a lawsuit involves.
 These can be particularly significant if you have mounting medical bills and your financial situation is deteriorating while you wait years for a favorable jury verdict.

 Seek Legal Help

 Regardless of whether you file a pre-litigation claim or a claim as part of a petition in a lawsuit, the desired outcome is the same: compensation for the costs and pain and suffering associated with your injury.
-Our personal injury lawyer at the Bradley Law Firm is ready to work on your behalf – whether dealing with an unsympathetic insurance company or a neutral court.
+Our personal injury lawyer at the Bradley Law Personal Injury Lawyers is ready to work on your behalf – whether dealing with an unsympathetic insurance company or a neutral court.